-The University of Wisconsin-Eau Claire's ancient studies minor touches upon almost every field of human inquiry — from language to literature, to history, to politics, religion, medicine, science and more.
+The University of Wisconsin-Eau Claire's ancient studies minor and certificate touches upon almost every field of human inquiry — from language to literature, to history, to politics, religion, medicine, science and more.

 Students pursuing a career in health or law — or those simply interested in the evolution of ancient civilizations and their impact — will find minoring in ancient studies is to their advantage.
 To be awarded the ancient studies minor, students must be competent in a language other than English.

 Outside-the-classroom learning.
-Students minoring in ancient studies are encouraged to explore the world around them, particularly through study abroad, immersion experiences or other international studies programs.
+Students studying ancient studies are encouraged to explore the world around them, particularly through study abroad, immersion experiences or other international studies programs.
 These opportunities often lead to a better understanding of culture, history and heritage.

 - Beginning Latin

-Learn more about the ancient studies minor in the UWEC catalog.
+Learn more about the ancient studies minor in the UWEC course catalog.

 Thinking about minoring in ancient studies?
 Here are other programs you may be interested in exploring.